-Of the \$3 million statewide public health funding listed above as Statewide Public Health, WSDOT has partnered with local governments and/or service providers to address encampments, including outreach and options to people living in encampments as well as clearing sites once that outreach has taken place.
+Of the \$7 million Statewide Public Health funding listed above, WSDOT has partnered with local governments and/or service providers to address encampments, including outreach and options to people living in encampments as well as clearing sites once that outreach has taken place.
 The agency signs memorandums of understanding with each jurisdiction for the work.
 Notable existing agreements include:

-- City of Vancouver with \$108,000 in reimbursements to date - Douglas County with \$171,000 in reimbursements to date
+- City of Vancouver with \$75,000 in reimbursements this biennium to date - City of Lacey with \$133,000 in reimbursements this biennium to date - Douglas County with \$47,000 in reimbursements this biennium to date - City of Wenatchee with \$12,000 in reimbursement this biennium to date

-Due to the outstanding obligations for reimbursement under these agreements as well as the on-going cleanup and restoration work statewide, WSDOT expects to fully expend the remainder of these proviso funds on or before June 30, 2023.
+Due to the outstanding obligations for reimbursement under these agreements, as well as the on-going cleanup and restoration work statewide, WSDOT expects to fully expend the remainder of these proviso funds on or before June 30, 2025.